snutij/ChatroomReact/README.md

 Justin Rabiller

 I made this application to practice my react lessons.
-Feel free to use it, read the code, optimise, all you want whit this repo !
+Feel free to use it, read the code, optimise, all you want with this repo !
 If you have any advice contact me !

 > justin.rabiller@gmail.com